How to Make a Chat Application in Python

 Second client is connected & chatting

-Awesome, as you can see, each client have a color so we can distinguish between users, let's run a third client for fun:
+Awesome, as you can see, each client has a color so we can distinguish between users; let's run a third client for fun:

 Three clients chatting